fbgallet/roam-extension-elapsed-time/README.md

-# Elapsed Time Calculator
+# Time Tracker (formerly Elapsed Time Calculator)

+v.2 introduce a lot of new features, see [changelog here](https://github.com/fbgallet/roam-extension-elapsed-time/blob/main/CHANGELOG.md)

-Easily **track the time spent on your activities and calculate the total daily time spent on them**, organized by categories and sub-categories, and see if predefined **limits or goals** are respected.
+Easily **track the time spent on your activities and calculate the total time spent on them**, organized by categories and sub-categories (and so on), and see if predefined **limits or goals** are respected.
 Helps to implement **interstitial journaling**.
+Review total by day, week, month, quarter, year, or any given period of time.

 ![Elapsed time demo](https://user-images.githubusercontent.com/74436347/184550335-ac5acde2-c9f9-459b-8e30-ec239abd7041.gif)